alexandrevicenzi/emojis/README.md

 This library allows you to emojify content such as: `This is a message with emojis :smile: :snake:`

-See the [Emoji cheat sheet](http://www.emoji-cheat-sheet.com/) for more aliases.
+Emoji database based on [gemoji](https://github.com/github/gemoji) library.

-Emoji database based on [gemoji](https://github.com/github/gemoji).
+See the [Emoji cheat sheet](http://www.emoji-cheat-sheet.com/) for more examples.

 ## Example